GuanceCloud/guance-docs/docs/en/scene/visual-chart/text.md

 ## Example diagram

-The following figure shows an example of how to use the Guance Cloud Notes text instructions.
+The following figure shows an example of how to use the Guance Notes text instructions.

 ![](../img/text.png)